-Reported data in 2020 data
+Reported data in 2021

 HELCOM Recommendation 36/2 recommends that the Contracting Parties follow the HELCOM Guidelines for Management of Dredged Material at Sea, and that the Contracting Parties annually report national data on management of dredged material according to the Reporting Format of the HELCOM Guidelines.
-Data from 2020 were reported by all countries.
+Data from 2021 were reported by all countries.
 As agreed by PRESSURE 5-2016 (Outcome, para 5.9), analysis of reported data have been made to illustrate deposition of dredged material and also the distribution of input of selected contaminants associated with it to the Baltic Sea marine environment.

 Figure 1.
-Location of depositing sites of dredged material in 2020 as well as locations where dredged material has been used for beneficial use.
+Location of depositing sites of dredged material in 2021 as well as locations where dredged material has been used for beneficial use.

-Figure 1 illustrates the distribution of 106 locations where depositing of dredged material took place in 2020.
-The map also includes 14 locations where dredged material has been used for beneficial purposes, such as beach nourishment and habitat generation.
+Figure 1 illustrates the distribution of 103 locations where depositing of dredged material took place in 2021.
+The map also includes 40 locations where dredged material has been used for beneficial purposes, such as beach nourishment and habitat generation.
 As it can be seen from the map, the density of depositing sites is higher in the southern than northern Baltic Sea.

 Figure 2.
-Location of dredging sites that are linked to depositing sites reported for 2020.
+Location of dredging sites that are linked to depositing sites reported for 2021.
 Reporting of dredging sites is optional in HELCOM guidelines, and therefore not all dredging sites are reported and indicated on the map.
-Please also note that only dredging sites that are linked to depositing operations are reflected and the data doesn't give a comprehensive picture of dredging in the Baltic Sea.
+Please also note that only dredging sites that are linked to depositing operations are reflected and information from small-scale dredging is not always reported or included in the map.
+Thus, the data doesn't give a comprehensive picture of dredging in the Baltic Sea.

 The reporting format also includes information on dredging areas in the Baltic Sea and their link to the areas where dredged material was deposited.
-Figure 2 illustrates the distribution of 172 sites of dredging operations in the Baltic Sea in 2020 according to the information reported by the Contracting Parties.
+Figure 2 illustrates the distribution of 252 sites of dredging operations in the Baltic Sea in 2021 according to the information reported by the Contracting Parties.
 Reporting of dredging is optional according to HELCOM Guidelines.
+Also there are different permitting schemes for dredging operations in the different Contracting Parties.
+The number of dredging operations and amount of dredged material may therefore not be directly comparable between the contracting parties, as not all report in the same way.